 // ✓ Dead letter queue if all retries fail

 // ✓ Message tracing and correlationEcotone is a Composer package that adds architecture on top of what you already run.
-Business logic as POPOs, messaging topology as attributes, your existing Laravel, Symfony, or PSR-11 container underneath.
+Business logic as POPOs, messaging topology as attributes, your existing Laravel, Symfony, Tempest, or PSR-11 container underneath.

 Each new stage is a new attribute, not a new library.
 The more advanced your needs get — interceptors, sagas, orchestration, event sourcing, multi-tenancy, PII encryption — the more Ecotone already has built in, on the same code.